cao-awa/ModMdo/README.md

 Server will not send these data to other ModMdo client, includes your client.

 The database leaking is meaningless, can be ignored.

+### MITM
+Preparing to use security handshake by Kalmia, pre share an EC-384 public key, and server saving the private key, middle attacker is unable to decrypt any informations.